bowingman/sports-react-native/README.md

 See guides here for React Native installation: https://facebook.github.io/react-native/docs/getting-started

-and enter the command `expo start` to launch a dev server and QR code for local development.
+Enter the command `expo start` to launch a dev server and QR code for local development.

 ## Code